 Number 1 – Kid Normal by Greg James and Chris Smith, illustrated by Erica Salcedo

 I began this series out of curiosity with David Walliams (who, you will notice, has not made the cut into my top 10) and other celebrity authors, expecting that those who had begun their career as writers would probably produce the better books.
 As you can see, that has not turned out to be the case.
 If you had told me before I began that my favourite children’s celebrity author would be a pair of Radio 1 DJs, frankly I would have not believed you.
 I had a tip-off from a Teach Primary review that this was good, but I was still dubious.
 Then I read it.
 It was hilarious.
 Not only that, it was quite thought-provoking and has a very fresh twist on the superhero school theme.
 There are morals about teamwork and the power of friendship in there, but they are tucked away, not banging you over the head with them at the end of every chapter.
-The story hangs together well, but they skillfully manage to insert short standalone sections which are very funny indeed.
+The story hangs together well, but they skilfully manage to insert short standalone sections which are very funny indeed.
 As an added bonus, if you are reading it out loud there is exceptional scope for a range of funny voices.
 There are 3 books in this series available now, with a 4th due out next year.
 I will definitely be looking out for them, and keeping my fingers crossed that the quality is maintained.

 So that’s my top 10.
 I’m not totally committed to this order, apart from the last 3 which I do feel are a notch above all the others, but all lists are subjective anyway.
-I fell that the quality of these books has been higher than I expected, and there has only been one which I was seriously tempted to throw across the room.
+I felt that the quality of these books has been higher than I expected, and there has only been one which I was seriously tempted to throw across the room.
 And what was that, I hear you ask?
 Well you will have to keep following my future posts on sports stars/ comedians/ random famous people to find out…

 Have I neglected a celebrity author you love?
 Let me know in the Leave a Reply box below.